 “Here’s the real problem: because we step in to fulfill needs that the BII job description doesn’t cover, we have to develop and maintain relationships with all the children.
 It’s too much.
 Every single child needs to know and trust us just as much as the students under our direct care.
 Because really, they’re all our students.
 We can never disengage with the children in the BII program.
 We have to always be ready to step in and help with that student.
 If BIIs’ students are part of a group working on a classroom project, then I’m working closely with all of those children.
 On the playground, I have to help all the students get along with all the other kids.
 Like I said, we’re just stretched too thin,” says Willie.

 BII staffing creates other issues, as well.
 The other day, for example, Willie was asked to assist with a little girl who was acting out in class, running and not following instructions.
 These requests create confusion and conflict for Willie.
 Technically, he’s not supposed to be providing this kind of direction for this little girl.

 “For one thing, the parents don’t want us to.
 They’ve specifically asked for a BII.
 I don’t know the parents’ instructions.
 I don’t know what kind of behavior strategies her BII is working on.
 I don’t know that child’s IEP,” says Willie, referencing the girl’s Individualized Education Program.
 “I was able to quickly calm the child down.
 She responds to me.
 But I feel uncomfortable that I’m being asked to do something that’s not really part of the program.”

-Ideally, Willie would like to see the district invest more in the care and education of children with
+Ideally, Willie would like to see the district invest more in the care and education of children with special needs.

 “I think a lot of parents are requesting the BIIs because there aren’t enough District employees to provide the kind of careful attention that each child needs,” he says.